 “Noon, if we take off for nine thirty we should have plenty of time.
 We may not need that long, but it’s LA, always a traffic issue.”

 McKenzie and Zelda show up from their walk, Zelda gets a pool shower, shakes water everywhere, plops in the remaining sun to dry off.
 McKenzie comes inside.
 She heads to the sink to wash her hands, one of my rules is the chef has to be surgically clean to handle food.

 I take the roast out and plop it on a platter, hand her two forks, “You want to shred it, afterwards, scrape the meat back into the crock pot.
 I’ll make gravy while you pull apart the roast.
-I stir flour in a tablespoon at a time, stir and make sure there’s no lumps, keep adding until the consistency looks right.
+I stir flour in a tablespoon at a time, stir and make sure there’s no lumps, add cornstarch, not much, add slowly, stir until the consistency looks right.

 McKenzie finishes the shredding, now it’s ready for a lovely poboy.
 In New Orleans, most poboys are made with thin slices of roast beef stacked on the bread, I prefer to have the beef pulled, then let it soak in the gravy for a while.
 In the end, it all tastes the same.